nclement/java-class/outline-8.md

 - three of the exercises from http://codingbat.com/java/String-1
 - two of the exercises from http://codingbat.com/java/String-2
 - one of the exercises from http://codingbat.com/java/String-3

+Print out your solutions to the six problems to hand in next class time.

 ## Resources